SammriddhGupta/NoSleepyTime/README.md

 - The Dlib library for the inbuilt facial recognition landmark detection model
 - The imutils package to use some functions that will help us convert the landmarks to NumPy array and make it easy for us to use.
 - The pygame package to play the audio alert
+- Load the shape_predictor_68_face_landmarks.dat model to localize and detect facial landmarks
 - We set the conditions to calculate the eye and mouth aspect ratio, displaying the status messages and playing the alert sound when needed